 Considering that you work with an online platform, you need IT experts to help with various tasks.
 Your site might slow down or catch something preventing it from operating optimally.
 Fortunately, the ideal pay-per-head provider has its IT experts.
 This internal team is readily available.
 Therefore, you do not have to book an appointment with them.
 Whenever you discover a problem that needs an IT expert, you can message your provider.
 The IT team tackles the issues instantly, leaving no room for clients to complain.
-In fact, experts are always on-call to maintain your platform.
+Experts are always on call to maintain your platform.
 But, whenever you feel something needs extra attention, you can bring it up with your bookie.
 That way, your bookmaker remains operational throughout the year.

 Are You Ready To Become A Bookie Operator?